-Manages, performs, and administers contracting functions for commodities, services, and construction using simplified acquisition procedures, negotiation, and other approved methods.
-Uses automated contracting systems to prepare, process, and analyze transactions and products.
-Acts as business advisor, buyer, negotiator, administrator, and contracting officer.
-Supports all functions of contingency operations.
-Related DoD Occupational Subgroup: 551.
+These contracting / business managers perform, and administer contracting functions for commodities, services, and construction using simplified acquisition procedures, negotiation, and other approved methods.
+They use automated contracting systems to prepare, process, and analyze transactions and products.
+Contracting Officers and Airmen act as business advisors, buyers, negotiators, and administrators.
+They support all functions of contingency operations.
+Air Force LInk

 Duties and Responsibilities:

 Advises government and contractor personnel on contracting-related issues.
 Obtains data on marketing trends, supply sources, and trade information.
 Prepares memoranda, determinations, and findings, justifications, and approvals.
 Documents contracting files.
 Prepares documents, processes transactions, and maintains files applicable to automated contracting systems and other electronic methods.
 Analyzes statistical data pertinent to contracting functions.
 Ensures contractors comply with bonding, insurance, and tax requirements, as applicable.

 Performs market research.
 Reviews requirements to include descriptions, government furnished property, availability of funds, justifications for sole source, brand name purchasing, and delivery requirements.
 Reviews proposed documents to ensure contractual correctness and compliance with regulations, directives, laws, statutes, and contracting policies.
 Reviews government estimates.
 Determines appropriate contracting methods and contract types.
 Maximizes use of commercial items and practices.
 Interprets and explains government procedures and regulations.